 Conclusion: AI in Liver Transplantation is the Future

-Patients fighting for their data rights, legislators creating barriers for the deployment of ethical technology, and professionals accepting AI as a co-pilot are all necessary for collaboration.
+Patients fighting for their data rights, legislators creating barriers to the deployment of ethical technology, and professionals accepting AI as a co-pilot are all necessary for collaboration.
 Algorithms and ledgers are not enough for this change.

-As we stand on this frontier, let’s use these instruments with compassion, fairness, and a steadfast dedication to the medical profession’s oath: First, do no harm.
+As we stand on this frontier, let’s use these instruments with compassion, fairness, and a steadfast dedication to the medical profession’s oath: First, no harm.
 Tomorrow’s lives will be shaped by the algorithms we create today.
 Let’s make sure they deserve that confidence.

 The end of the blog?
 No—it’s just the beginning.🌍✨